Department Events and Recent News

 News & Announcements

-- Conference Celebrates Ancient Philosophers, Fine and Irwin
+- Conference Celebrated Ancient Philosophers, Fine and Irwin

-Ancient philosophy is thriving at Cornell, with a new visiting professor ... and a conference planned to honor distinguished faculty members Gail Fine and Professor Emeritus Terence Irwin, now professor of ancient philosophy at Oxford University.
+Ancient philosophy is thriving at Cornell, with a new visiting professor ... and a conference was held to honor distinguished faculty members Gail Fine and Professor Emeritus Terence Irwin, now professor of ancient philosophy at Oxford University.

 Philosophy Students Serve up the Ethics of Eating: